Yue-Hao14/DivvyUp-Group-Project/feature_list.md

 * Once a bill is paid, transcation history should be updated accordingly

-## 6. Bonus Comments
+## 6. Bonus: Group (full CRUD)

-* Logged in users can view comments when they click on a specific transaction
+* Logged in user can view all the groups they are part of on thier profile page and navbar
-* Logged in users can create comments on any transaction
+* Logged in user can create a group with other user from navbar
-* Logged in users can update their own comments
+* All members of the group can add other users and leave the group
-* Logged in users can delete their own comments
+* Only owner of the group can delete the entire group